+You may tender all of the Shares that you own.
 In the event the amount of Shares tendered exceeds the repurchase offer amount, Shares will be repurchased on a pro rata basis with priority for repurchase requests in the case of the death or disability of a shareholder.
 All unsatisfied repurchase requests must be resubmitted in the next quarterly tender offer, or upon the recommencement of the share repurchase program, as applicable.
 We will have no obligation to repurchase Shares, including if the repurchase would violate the restrictions on distributions under federal law or Maryland law.
 The limitations and restrictions described herein may prevent us from accommodating all repurchase requests made in any quarter.
 Our share repurchase program has many limitations, including the limitations described above, and should not in any way be viewed as the equivalent of a secondary market.

-We will offer to repurchase Shares on such terms as may be determined by our Board in its complete and absolute discretion unless, in the judgment of our independent trustees, such repurchases would not be in the best interests of our shareholders or would violate applicable law.
+We expect to offer to repurchase Shares on such terms as may be determined by our Board in its complete and absolute discretion unless, in the judgment of our independent trustees, such repurchases would not be in the best interests of our shareholders or would violate applicable law.
 There is no assurance that our Board will exercise its discretion to offer to repurchase Shares or that there will be sufficient funds available to accommodate all of our shareholders' requests for repurchase.
-As a result, we may repurchase less than the full amount of Shares that you request to have repurchased, or we determine not to make repurchases of our Shares, you will likely not be able to dispose of your Shares, even if we under-perform.
+As a result, we may repurchase less than the full amount of Shares that you request to have repurchased.
+If we do not repurchase the full amount of your Shares that you have requested to be repurchased, or we determine not to make repurchases of our Shares, you will likely not be able to dispose of your Shares, even if we under-perform.
 Any periodic repurchase offers will be subject in part to our available cash and compliance with the RIC qualification and diversification rules and the 1940 Act.
 Shareholders will not pay a fee to us in connection with our repurchase of Shares under the share repurchase program, with the exception of the Early Repurchase Deduction.